 At 02.55 hours E/N McCaffrey was called by Lucy's mum, she immediately alerted me.
 On entering the room I found Lucy rigid in mum's arm.
 I took Lucy from mum and laid her on the bed, she had no loss of colour, but was rigid with lip smacking and twitching of eyelids.
 Oxygen therapy was commenced at 5 litres/minute and observations recorded.
 Dr Malik was bleeped to come urgently to the ward, suction was brought into the room though not required at this time.
-Before the SHO arrived Lucy appeared to come out of the episode, limbs loosened and eyes opened but then became rigid again.
+Before the SHO arrived became rigid again.